zeux/calm/README.md

 This is an implementation of language model inference, aiming to get maximum single-GPU single-batch hardware utilization for LLM architectures with a minimal implementation and no dependencies[^1].

 The goal of this project is experimentation and prototyping; it does not aim to be production ready or stable.
-It is heavily work in progress.

 If you need support for a wide range of models, computing devices or quantization methods, you're probably looking for [llama.cpp](https://github.com/ggerganov/llama.cpp) or [🤗 Transformers](https://github.com/huggingface/transformers).
 If you need to run inference for multiple batches, you're probably looking for [vLLM](https://github.com/vllm-project/vllm).